A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Introduction

 \section{Introduction}

-In the wakeup problem, devices are classified as either \defn{active} ({\it awake}) or \defn{inactive} ({\it asleep}).
-Each active device has a packet to send on a shared channel, while inactive participants are limited to listening.
-The first successful transmission acts as a ``wakeup call'' where all sleeping participants are woken up, and the problem is solved \cite{banicescu2024survey}.
+In the wakeup problem, devices are either \defn{active} ({\it awake}) or \defn{inactive} ({\it asleep}).
+Each active device has a packet to send on a shared channel, while inactive devices are limited to listening.
+The first successful transmission serves as a “wakeup call”, awakening all inactive devices and resolving the problem \cite{banicescu2024survey}.

-Traditionally, prior work on this problem has focused on the time until the first success, which is typically referred to as the \defn{latency}.
+Prior work on this problem has focused on the time until the first success, which is typically referred to as the \defn{latency}.
 Minimizing this metric is challenging, since in any unit of time, the shared channel can only accommodate a single sender; if two or more devices send simultaneously, the result is a \defn{collision} where none of the corresponding packets are successfully sent.
-Moreover, sending on the channel is performed in a distributed fashion; that is, {\it a priori} there is no central scheduler or coordinator.
+Sending on the channel is performed in a distributed fashion; that is, {\it a priori} there is no central scheduler or coordinator.

 Under the standard cost model for wakeup, each collision wastes a single slot.
-However, in many settings, a collision {\it can cost us much {\underline{more}} than a single slot}.
-For instance, in mobile systems, a failed communication due to a collision may result in the sender having to wait until the intended receiver is again within transmission range \cite{zhang2006routing}.
-For WiFi networks, a collision is known to consume time proportional to the packet size \cite{anderton:windowed}.
+However, in many settings, a collision {\it can consume much more than a single slot}.
 Therefore, collisions may significantly impact the performance of modern systems.

-In this work, we address both latency and collision cost in solving the wakeup problem.
-As we will discuss later in Section \ref{sec:tech-overview}, while existing algorithms and natural approaches yield strong latency guarantees, they often result in high collision costs.
-Therefore, optimizing for these two metrics requires a new approach.
+In this work, we address both latency and the cost of collisions required to solve the wakeup problem.
+While existing algorithms give strong latency guarantees, they result in a large number of collisions (see Section \ref{sec:tech-overview}), and addressing these two metrics in tandem requires new ideas.

+{\bf Why Should We Care About Collisions?} The delay incurred by a collision can vary across different systems.
+As an example, consider WiFi (IEEE 802.11) networks; here, both sending a packet and the delay from a collision consume time, say some large value $\CollCost$, proportional to the packet size \cite{anderton:windowed}.
+In this setting, wakeup incurs an unavoidable delay of $\CollCost$, since a single success is required.
+Yet, reducing the delay caused by collisions is still important.
+If this delay is, say, $X$, then $\CollCost/(\CollCost + X)$ provides a measure of how much time is wasted due to collisions.
+So, if $X=\Theta(\CollCost)$, then this ratio is suboptimal by a constant factor.
+However, if $X=\Theta(\sqrt{\CollCost})$, then $\CollCost/(\CollCost + \Theta(\sqrt{\CollCost})) \geq 1 - \Theta(1/\sqrt{\CollCost})$; that is, the ratio approaches the optimal value of $1$ as $\CollCost$ grows large.